-In 2005, the Legislature revised the procedure for processing a criminal defendant found not guilty by reason of insanity.
-This procedure is now covered by subchapters D, E, and F of Chapter 46C of the Code of Criminal Procedure.
+The procedure for processing a criminal defendant found not guilty by reason of insanity is covered by subchapters D, E, and F of Chapter 46C of the Code of Criminal Procedure.

 Upon acquittal, the court is to make a finding whether the charged conduct indicates the defendant is dangerous to others.
 Specifically, Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.157 directs the court to determine whether the offense of which the person was acquitted involved conduct that: